 - 4.3.12.3.
 Project-based rental assistance is provided through a contract with the owner of an existing structure, where the owner agrees to lease the subsidized units to program participants.
-Program participants will not retain rental assistance if they move. - program participants must enter into a lease agreement for a term of at least one year, which is terminable for cause.
+Program participants will not retain rental assistance if they move. - 4.3.12.4.
+For project-based, sponsor-based, or tenant-based rental assistance, program participants must enter into a lease agreement for a term of at least one year, which is terminable for cause.
 The leases must be automatically renewable upon expiration for terms that are a minimum of one month long, except on prior notice by either party.